archived Center news items

 Center Director David Hollenbach, S.J., was elected Vice-President of the Catholic Theological Society of America (CTSA) at its annual convention held in San Diego, June 5-8, 2014.
 He will become President-Elect next year and then President in the year that follows.
 The CTSA is the professional association of theologians working in the Catholic tradition in North America.
 At this year's convention Hollenbach presented a paper on "State Sovereignty and the Human Rights of Migrants and Refugees in Catholic Perspective."

-Please see this video produced by the Jesuit Refugee Service on the unaccompanied children arriving to the US from Central America exploring root causes of their migration and the US' responsibility to provide refuge.
+Please access this video here produced by the Jesuit Refugee Service on the unaccompanied children arriving to the US from Central America exploring root causes of their migration and the US' responsibility to provide refuge.

 Center partner organization Jesuit Refugee Service, working for the millions of displaced people in Syria and for their human rights, issues a statement exhorting support for Syrian refugees and for a peaceful resolution to the conflict.
-Read the statement »
+Access the JRS's statement »

 Center Director David Hollenbach speaks on a panel entitled “Catholicism and the Challenge of Liberty”, produced by the Catholic News Service.
-Watch the video »
+Access the video here »

 Center Director David Hollenbach was interviewed by Creighton University’s Center for Catholic Thought on “Pacem in Terris at 50: Catholics and Human Rights.”
-Listen to the interview »
+Access the interview »

 Read Center Interim Director Dan Kanstroom’s recent talk at a Massachusetts Immigrant and Refugee Advocacy Coalition luncheon.
-MIRA Keynote Talk »
+MIRA Keynote Talk accessible here.»

 Center partnership with Jesuit Refugee Service produces new publication “Recreating Right Relationships: Deepening the Mission of Reconciliation in the Work of JRS.”
-For background on the partnership, see here »
+For background on the partnership, access here »

 Center Interim Director Daniel Kanstroom co-author and co-editor of new book Constructing Immigrant "Illegality:" Critiques, Experiences and Responses.
 All profits to go to the Massachusetts Immigrant and Refugee Advocacy Coalition.
 Learn more about Constructing Immigrant "Illegality".

 Center Associate Director, and Interim Director for the 2013-14 academic year, Dan Kanstroom authored an article in the Boston Bar Journal entitled “Predicting the Complex Future of Retroactivity in Massachusetts: Commonwealth v.
 Sylvain.”
-Read Dan's article in the Boston Bar Journal »
+Access Dan's article in the Boston Bar Journal here.»

 The Center's winter newsletter is now available online.
-Read the Winter 2013-14 Newsletter »
+Access the Winter 2013-14 Newsletter here »

 Center Research Professor Maryanne Loughry and Center Director David Hollenbach, SJ comment on Pope Francis’s Evangelii Gaudium at a conference held at Georgetown University on March 28, 2014.
-Read the post on the Huffington Post website »
+Access the post on the Huffington Post website here. »

 Center Director David Hollenbach SJ delivers comments on “Humanitarian Intervention: Moral Criteria and Human Consequences” in a panel sponsored by the Berkley Center for Peace, Religion and World Affairs and by the Institute for Women, Peace and Security at Georgetown University on March 19, 2014.
-Watch the panel »
+Access the panel here. »

 Center-affiliated student Jessica Franco, A&S '15, awarded 22nd annual Oscar A. Romero Scholarship.
 More on Jessica and the award here »

 US Secretary of State John Kerry cites Center Director David Hollenbach, SJ's writings on human dignity in ensuring basic rights to clean water, democratic processes and freedom of religion in his remarks at BC's 2014 commencement.
-Read the full text of Secretary Kerry's remarks here»
+Access the full text of Secretary Kerry's remarks here.»

 Also, on May 17, 2014, Prof. Hollenbach received the the honorary degree of Doctor of Humane Letters, honoris causa from St. Joseph’s University, where he received his B.S. degree in 1964.
 The citation of the degree called him “a remarkable visionary, educator and alumnus.”
-Read the full citation here»
+Access the full citation here.»

 Major conference on Draft Convention on the Rights of Forcibly Expelled Persons held at BC's Connors Center May 1-3.
-Read about the conference here »
+Information on the conference found here »